MeloMellow/simple-app/app/README.md

 # Usage

 Before proceeding, it is necessary to do some small steps to make the application run.
+#### Heads up! all steps reported in this document must be done in this folder!

 ## Install npm dependencies